What are Notices to Appear (NTAs)?

 Students who are in the United States under an F-1 student visa may want to seek an extension of status or change their status.
 These students apply for their extension of status or change of status during the time that their F-1 student visa is still valid.
 However, since USCIS is having such prolonged delays in the adjudication of many types of cases, the student’s F-1 visa may lapse.
 Under the new memo, if their application is denied and the student’s F-1 visa lapsed during the time their application was being adjudicated, when USCIS denies the student’s application, the student will no longer have lawful status in the United States, meaning that USCIS may issue an NTA and place the student in removal proceedings.

-First step is to contact an experienced immigration attorney who focuses on removal defense.
-They will be able assess the person’s best legal options and help them navigate the complex immigration court system.
+The first step is to contact an experienced immigration attorney who focuses on removal defense.
+The attorney will be able assess the person’s best legal options and help them navigate the complex immigration court system.
 Secondly, they must make sure they attend all their court hearings and not simply ignore the notice to appear since this could have extremely negative implications.